 We can help you to recruit as many apprentices as you want.
 Just like a recruitment agency, we search for, screen and select suitable apprentices.

 An apprentice does not have to be someone new; one of your current staff could be an ideal candidate for an Apprenticeship.
 An apprenticeship can be a great way to up-skill and nurture the talent you already have.

 The duration of apprenticeship training must be in excess of 12 months, and for high level Apprenticeships for some occupations requiring high level specialist skills, can last for 4 years.

 All apprentices are employed status, which means that they come under your terms and conditions and work the number of hours detailed in their contract of employment, which should be issued within 16 weeks of the apprentice’s start date.
 It is recommended that apprentices work a maximum of 40 hours per week.

 No it isn’t.
 We have quite a number of small employers that have successfully employed an apprentice in the past or that are presently employing apprentices who we are supporting through their learning period.

-As part of our normal process, we check that your organization has suitable Employers’ Liability Insurance in place.
+As part of our normal process, we check that your organisation has suitable Employers’ Liability Insurance in place.

 The apprentice will spend at least 20% of their time on 'off-the-job' training.

-We will organize the 'off-the-job' training for your apprentice and we will work with you to explain the training procedure throughout the program.
+We will organise the 'off-the-job' training for your apprentice and we will work with you to explain the training procedure throughout the program.